RisenCrypto/RisenCrypto.github.io/_posts/2021-11-28-ExtensionFields.md

-There are a couple of quick ways of writing out the elements of an extension field

-**1. Radix representation as a Polynomial**
+Writing out all polynomials considering various permutations of $a_0, a_1, ...$ etc can also be done quickly considering Radix representation as a Polynomial

 We know $\mathbb F_{2^4}$ has 16 elements, so consider the numbers $ 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 ,10, 11, 12, 13, 14, 15 $